Prince-Tee/APIM_SelfhostedGateway_Docker/README.md

-# Self-Hosted Gateway with Azure API Management using Docker and SS
+# Self-Hosted Gateway with Azure API Management using Docke and SS

 ## 🚧 Prerequisites